plfa/plfa.github.io/src/plfa/part2/Subtyping.lagda.md

     {l₁=v₁, ..., lⱼ=vⱼ, ..., lᵢ=vᵢ} # lⱼ —→  vⱼ

 In this chapter we add records and record types to the simply typed lambda calculus (STLC) and prove type safety.
-The choice between extrinsic and intrinsic typing is made more interesting by the presense of subtyping.
-If we wish to include the subsumption rule, then we cannot use intrinsicly typed terms, as intrinsic terms only allow for syntax-directed rules, and subsumption is not syntax directed.
+It is instructive to see how the proof of type safety changes to handle subtyping.
+Also, the presence of subtyping makes the choice between extrinsic and intrinsic typing more interesting by.
+If we wish to include the subsumption rule, then we cannot use intrinsically typed terms, as intrinsic terms only allow for syntax-directed rules, and subsumption is not syntax directed.
 A standard alternative to the subsumption rule is to instead use subtyping in the typing rules for the elimination forms, an approach called algorithmic typing.
-Here we choose to include the subsumption rule and use extrinsic typing, but we give an exercise at the end of the chapter so the reader cahn explore algorithmic typing with intrinsic terms.
+Here we choose to include the subsumption rule and extrinsic typing, but we give an exercise at the end of the chapter so the reader can explore algorithmic typing with intrinsic terms.

 ## Imports